ujjwal-kr/hackathon-starter/README.md

     - emotion and mantine for styles
     - Sign up and login feature built-in
     - axios for requests
-    - A CLI to generate components and services

 - Backend
     - Node and Express app
     - jwt for authorization